data-edu/data-science-in-education/_book/16-teaching-data-science.md

 ### Learners learn many different things (consciously and unconsciously)

 We often think of learning in terms of objectives for specific lessons, but learners learn many different things at different times.
-The authors of *HPL2* point out that individuals learn in response to different challenges and circumstances, including those in formal learning environements, such as workshops or classes.
+The authors of *HPL2* point out that individuals learn in response to different challenges and circumstances, including those in formal learning environments, such as workshops or classes.
 This principle implies a strategy that involves supporting learners to do data science, however and whenever they learn it.
 This means that it is both okay - and even to be expected - that learners may take away more from a problem they try to solve on their own, than what they do from a workshop or class (or even a degree!).
-This also suggests that learners may learn things that we do not anticipate, such as how intructors try to solve problems that arise in class.
+This also suggests that learners may learn things that we do not anticipate, such as how instructors try to solve problems that arise in class.

 ### Metacognition is important (even though it sounds more sophisticated than it is!)